StefanFeser/basic-webapp/README.md

 Installation
 ============

-You need to have Bower (http://bower.io) and NPM (node.js - http://nodejs.org) installed.
+You need to have Bower (http://bower.io), Gulp (http://gulpjs.com/) and NPM (node.js - http://nodejs.org) installed.

 1.)
 Clone this repository:
 ```